 Everyone has a seemingly endless number of accounts that require login credentials.
 This creates a lot of opportunities for hackers to gain access to company resources because users often reuse passwords or mirror patterns in creating them.

 For enterprise organizations with a large workforce that must access a wide variety of applications and databases, the risk is exponentially greater.
-The recent boom in remote work due to the Covid-19 pandemic has further amplified the need to secure network endpoints, in which effective password management plays a big role.
+The recent boom in remote work due to the Covid-19 pandemic has further amplified the need to secure network endpoints, in which finding software to manage passwords plays a big role.
 Password manager tools allow organizations and their employees to seamlessly and securely handle login credentials.
 With these tools, all passwords for an account are stored in a unique, encrypted vault only accessible using a key that the individual user possesses.

 “Passwordless” management solutions are the best option, as they not only secure all access points that require users to log in but also eliminate the need for employees to remember any passwords.
 It’s not uncommon for employees to record passwords in other locations to help them keep track, which also opens the door for attackers to find them.
 Passwordless managers actually eliminate the use of passwords and instead rely on biometrics and integrations to provide a more secure and seamless experience for users.

-The password managers in this list each have their own advantages, but all of them include the following key features:
+The password manager software in this list each have their own advantages, but all of them include the following key features:

 - Strong encryption to protect data on a device, on the vendor’s servers, and for data-in-motion